nuriacar/nuriacar.github.io/cv.markdown

 ### ENG

-I was once a digital artist.
-But before was analog ...
+I am a cyber artist.

 While my secondary school, high school and university education continues, at the same time I also studied Classical Turkish Music.
 At university, I met computer.
 What a wonderful thing.
 As long as power on, there is no end!
 I evolved to digital.
-For motion pictures, TV series, cartoons, advertisements, documentaries, reality shows, mobile games / apps, live streams and studio albums; I did 3d animation, vfx, video editing, script writing, sound effects design, sound editing, musical compositions and audio engineering.
+For motion pictures, TV series, cartoons, advertisements, documentaries, reality shows, mobile games/apps, live streams and studio albums; I did 3d animation, vfx, video editing, script writing, sound effects design, sound editing, musical compositions and audio engineering.